richchapler/AzureSolutionsDocumentation/wip/AI_DeploymentSuggestions.md

 The current solution has been validated at pilot loads (~10 users) but must undergo comprehensive stress testing to simulate production-level conditions (~2,000 users).

 #### Component-Level Testing
-- RECOMMENDATION: Validate that each key resource (e.g., web app, container apps, API endpoints) functions correctly under baseline loads
+- **RECOMMENDATION**: Validate that each key resource (e.g., web app, container apps, API endpoints) functions correctly under baseline loads
-- RECOMMENDATION: Execute targeted tests to confirm input handling and basic throughput at low load
+- **RECOMMENDATION**: Execute targeted tests to confirm input handling and basic throughput at low load
-- QUESTION: Have all individual components been thoroughly tested at baseline loads
+- **QUESTION**: Have all individual components been thoroughly tested at baseline loads

 #### Integrated End-to-End Testing
-- RECOMMENDATION: Use Azure Load Testing to simulate distributed user activity and validate end-to-end system performance under realistic, production-like conditions
+- **RECOMMENDATION**: Use Azure Load Testing to simulate distributed user activity and validate end-to-end system performance under realistic, production-like conditions
-- RECOMMENDATION: Simulate full user journeys (from login through chat interactions to file uploads) to confirm complete system functionality
+- **RECOMMENDATION**: Simulate full user journeys (from login through chat interactions to file uploads) to confirm complete system functionality
-- RECOMMENDATION: Conduct tests that cover interactions across multiple resources and services
+- **RECOMMENDATION**: Conduct tests that cover interactions across multiple resources and services
-- QUESTION: What is the customer’s approach for integrated, end-to-end testing as the system scales to 2,000 users?
+- **QUESTION**: What is the customer’s approach for integrated, end-to-end testing as the system scales to 2,000 users?

 #### Stress Testing
-- RECOMMENDATION: Use Chaos Studio to inject sustained, high‑load scenarios against all components (including cross‑subscription services) to identify breaking points and observe degradation/recovery
+- **RECOMMENDATION**: Use Chaos Studio to inject sustained, high‑load scenarios against all components (including cross‑subscription services) to identify breaking points and observe degradation/recovery
-- QUESTION: What sustained load levels (e.g., concurrent sessions) should define our stress tests, and what failure/recovery criteria will we monitor?
+- **QUESTION**: What sustained load levels (e.g., concurrent sessions) should define our stress tests, and what failure/recovery criteria will we monitor?

 #### Spike Testing
-- RECOMMENDATION: Use Chaos Studio or Azure Load Testing to simulate sudden traffic surges and measure auto‑scaling response times and error rates across both primary and peered subscriptions
+- **RECOMMENDATION**: Use Chaos Studio or Azure Load Testing to simulate sudden traffic surges and measure auto‑scaling response times and error rates across both primary and peered subscriptions
-- QUESTION: What spike patterns (magnitude and duration) should we test to validate resilience under burst traffic?
+- **QUESTION**: What spike patterns (magnitude and duration) should we test to validate resilience under burst traffic?

 #### Soak Testing
-- RECOMMENDATION: Run long‑duration tests at or near peak load (e.g., 2,000 users for several hours) to detect resource exhaustion, memory leaks, and cumulative errors across all subscriptions
+- **RECOMMENDATION**: Run long‑duration tests at or near peak load (e.g., 2,000 users for several hours) to detect resource exhaustion, memory leaks, and cumulative errors across all subscriptions
-- QUESTION: How long should soak tests run, and what resource‑health metrics will signal the need for remediation?
+- **QUESTION**: How long should soak tests run, and what resource‑health metrics will signal the need for remediation?

 #### Performance Monitoring
-- RECOMMENDATION: Activate centralized logging and log analytics to capture performance metrics during stress tests
+- **RECOMMENDATION**: Activate centralized logging and log analytics to capture performance metrics during stress tests
-- RECOMMENDATION: Establish clear baseline metrics (a "green state") for critical components to quickly detect deviations
+- **RECOMMENDATION**: Establish clear baseline metrics (a "green state") for critical components to quickly detect deviations
-- RECOMMENDATION: Leverage performance data to identify and address bottlenecks early in the testing process
+- **RECOMMENDATION**: Leverage performance data to identify and address bottlenecks early in the testing process
-- QUESTION: Which performance metrics will be used to validate stress test results and guide scaling decisions?
+- **QUESTION**: Which performance metrics will be used to validate stress test results and guide scaling decisions?

 <!-- ------------------------- ------------------------- -->